LiteObject/Notes.System.Design/README.md

   * Aggregated level metrics: For example, the performance of the entire database tier, cache tier, etc.
   *  Key business metrics: daily active users, retention, revenue, etc.

+##  Database scaling
+There are two broad approaches for database scaling: vertical scaling and horizontal scaling.

+### Vertical scaling
+Vertical scaling, also known as scaling up, is the scaling by adding more power (CPU, RAM, DISK, etc.) to an existing machine.

+Vertical scaling comes with some serious drawbacks:
+- You can add more CPU, RAM, etc. to your database server, but there are hardware limits.
+If you have a large user base, a single server is not enough.
+-  Greater risk of single point of failures.
+- The overall cost of vertical scaling is high.
+Powerful servers are much more expensive.

+### Horizontal scaling
+Horizontal scaling, also known as sharding, is the practice of adding more servers.

+Sharding separates large databases into smaller, more easily managed parts called shards.
+Each shard shares the same schema, though the actual data on each shard is unique to the shard.

+Anytime you access data, a hash function is used to find the corresponding shard.

+The most important factor to consider when implementing a sharding strategy is the choice of the sharding key.
+Sharding key (known as a partition key) consists of one or more columns that determine how data is distributed.

+A sharding key allows you to retrieve and modify data efficiently by routing database queries to the correct database.

+When choosing a sharding key, one of the most important criteria is to choose a key that can evenly distributed data.

+Sharding is a great technique to scale the database but it is far from a perfect solution.
+It introduces complexities and new challenges to the system:

+- __Resharding data__: Resharding data is needed when
+  - 1: A single shard could no longer hold more data due to rapid growth.
+  - 2: Certain shards might experience shard exhaustion faster than others due to uneven data distribution.
+When shard exhaustion happens, it requiresupdating the sharding function and moving data around.

+- __Celebrity problem__: This is also called a hotspot key problem.
+Excessive access to a specific shard could cause server overload.

+- __Join and de-normalization__: Once a database has been sharded across multiple servers, it is hard to perform join operations across database shards.
+A common workaround is to de-normalize the database so that queries can be performed in a single table.

+## Summary of how we scale system to support millions of users:
+- Keep web tier stateless
+- Build redundancy at every tier
+- Cache data as much as you can
+- Support multiple data centers
+- Host static assets in CDN
+- Scale your data tier by sharding
+- Split tiers into individual services
+- Monitor your system and use automation tools

+# CHAPTER 2: BACK-OF-THE-ENVELOPE ESTIMATION